skleff1994/force-feedback/README.md

 - [scipy](https://scipy.org/)
 - [example_robot_data](https://github.com/Gepetto/example-robot-data)
 - [Gepetto-viewer](https://github.com/Gepetto/gepetto-viewer)
+- [sobec](https://github.com/MeMory-of-MOtion/sobec) (only for contact tasks in user-aligned frame and force feedback MPC)

 You also need either one of these in order to run MPC simulations :
 <!-- - [RaiSim](https://raisim.com/index.html) (only for RaiSim simulations) -->